memfault/interrupt/_posts/2020-10-06-separating-unique-parameters.md

 ## Final Thoughts

-I hope this post has convinced you that is isn't too hard to move away from hardcoded identifiers.
+I hope this post has convinced you that it isn't too hard to move away from hardcoded identifiers.
 As always, there are many ways to achieve the same thing, the method described here has been my preferred method after trying a lot of different solutions with varying success.
 Feel free to comment or contact me if